steouzh/BA_Thesis_Staffa/README.md

-# Automated Marketing Text Generation Pipeline
+# Bachelor Thesis Staffa: Automated Generation of Unique Marketing Texts Using LLMs

-This GitHub repository contains all code used in my Bachelor's Thesis at the University of Zurich (UZH).
-The project develops an automated pipeline for generating marketing product descriptions from structured PIM (Product Information Management) data and semi-structured IBF (Insight-Benefit-Feature) descriptors using large language models.
+This GitHub repository contains all code used in my Bachelor's Thesis. he project develops an automated pipeline for generating marketing texts from structured PIM (Product Information Management) data and semi-structured IBF (Insight-Benefit-Feature) descriptors using large language models.

-All scripts were written by me, Stefano [Last Name], as part of my Bachelor's thesis in [Your Program].
+All scripts were written by me, Stefano Staffa, as part of my Bachelor's thesis in Computational Linguistics.

 ---